Alzheimer’s & Aluminum Toxicity

 Carbonated beverages are acidic.
 When doctors at Joho Hunter Hospital checked containers of 52 different beverages, they found soft drinks in cans contained up to 4 112 times the recommended amount of aluminum that drinking water can contain.
 Medical Journal of Australia 156(9): 604-5, 1992

 Aluminum alloy cookware and containers – Cooking utensils and aluminum beverage cans contribute substantially to our load of aluminum Beer has more aluminum when it is packaged in aluminum cans.
 It is best to use stainless steel cooking containers or glass or iron cookware.
 The older your aluminum cookware is the more rapidly it corrodes.
 Acid-forming foods dissolve aluminum more rapidly.
 The amount of aluminum ingested from cookware, however is far exceeded by the amounts ingested from food additives.

 Sodium aluminum phosphate is an additive in most baking powders, cake mixes and self-rising flower.
 If this form of aluminum combines with maltitol, a sugar-like flavoring agent, the resulting aluminum compound is able to get through the blood-brain barrier 90 times as well.
 Potassium alum is used to whiten bleached flour.

 Aluminum compounds are widely used aa additives to prepared foods.
 They lighten food texture, adjust acidity and keep chunks of processed vegetables and fruits firmer.

 Aluminum is even used in infant formulas and beer.

-Sodium aluminosilicate or aluminum calcium silicate are added to table salt to absorb moisture and keep
+Sodium aluminosilicate or aluminum calcium silicate are added to table salt to absorb moisture and keep it from caking.